-Holistem has facilitated during 2016-2017, with other systems engineering colleagues from INCOSE UK, a successful series of workshops applying systems thinking and systems engineering techniques to the healthcare domain.
+Holistem has facilitated during 2016-2017 a successful series of workshops applying systems thinking and systems engineering techniques to the healthcare domain.
+This facilitation was done with with other systems engineering colleagues from INCOSE UK.
 A summary of the approach and the outcomes of this engagement, presented at the INCOSE UK ASEC (Autumn Systems Engineering Conference) in November 2017, can be found here.

 If you are interested in more information, please contact us.